Indian school principal wins $1mn in Dubai Duty Free draw

 “In current times, this is a great blessing.
 Rest assured, the money will be put to good use.”

-Das said she was waiting go back to her home in India where she would like to help some of her relatives in need of money.
+Das said she was waiting to head home to India where she would like to help some of her relatives in need of money.

 She also said she would like to set aside some money for the school in Ajman where she is currently the principal.